 children's desires and marketing, as well as nutritional needs.

 Most healthy choices begin with emotional maturity.
 Children crave sweet

 foods and may eat them until they are sick.
-Children love greasy fast-foods
+Teenagers often love greasy fast-foods

 and may pressure their parents into another all-you-can-stuff-down lunch.

 For children, the four food groups seem to be sugar, fat,

 starch and deep fried salty things.
 And some children don't

 Are you conscious - or are you sleep-walking?

 While no combination of foods can completely protect you